Vinyl revival: In Germany

 In Germany a revival of vinyl records already took place in the 1990s in conjunction with the rise of the rave and techno scene.
 In the mid-1990s, the rave culture had become a mass movement in the country, with raves having tens of thousands of attendees, youth magazines featuring styling tips, and television networks launching music magazines on house and techno music.
 In this context Der Spiegel in 1998 describes this "renaissance" of the LP format and declares that "LPs are in again".
 The CD format was regarded as "uncool", while vinyl records could be beatmatched into each other more easily and had more room for album cover art.
 Record bags were a common fashion accessory at that time.
 In the early 2000s the mainstream rave movement declined, and by the end of the decade a majority of the so-called "techno record stores" and record store chains that had emerged in the 1990s had disappeared again.

+Outside of the electronic scene, the Düsseldorf-based neo-psychedelic band Vibravoid emerged as a persistent proponent of the format.
+Having released their music almost exclusively on vinyl since their formation in the 1990s, the band is often credited with keeping the collector culture alive through the format's commercial low point with elaborate op-art packaging and multi-colored editions.

 Around 2007 another revival of vinyl began, this time also concerning the collection of other genres such as pop music, and increasingly promoted by the music industry.

 In 2016, Germany had 476 record stores, with 3.1 million vinyl records being sold.
 In 2020, sales of vinyl LPs in Germany increased to 4.2 million units sold.
 Almost three quarters of the 20 most popular records of this year belong to the rock music genre.